Pressure-Poisson Equation in Numerical Simulation of Cerebral Arterial Circulation and Its Effect on the Electrical Conductivity of the Brain: Methods

 \subsubsection{Parameter estimation}

-To obtain an approximation for $\varsigma$, we rely on the Hagen-Poiseuille model for the arterioles (Section \ref{app:Hagen-Poiseuille model}) with the additional assumptions that (i) the excess concentration is zero, when the pressure is zero, and that (ii) the concentration gradient is constant along the length of the microvessels.
-Under these assumptions, Fick's first law (\ref{fick}) for the flux $\|{\bf J}\| = \lambda Q_a \overline{\xi}_a$ exiting $\Omega$ is of the form where $A_a \overline{\xi}_a$ is the mean volume concentration of the blood and $L$ is the distance over which the concentration decreases from $\vartheta A_a \overline{\xi}_a$.
-Hence, it follows that
+To obtain an approximation for $\varsigma$ without taking into account the geometry, we rely on the Hagen--Poiseuille model for the arterioles (section \ref{app:Hagen--Poiseuille model}) with the additional assumptions that (i) the excess concentration is zero when the pressure is zero and that (ii) the concentration gradient is constant along the length of the microvessels.
+Under these assumptions, Fick's first law (\ref{fick}) for the flux passing $ \partial \Omega \cap \partial \hat{\Omega}$ is of the form